egri-nagy/infinity-room/index.md

 ### Interactive Sessions

 During the pandemic the Infinity Room developed its style through the interactive sessions hosted by students.
 These are 30 minutes long events where the participants can get a clear understanding of an interesting topic or an application.
 The hosts take special care to prepare interactive tasks instead of merely telling something.
-In short, the sessions are dedicated to the "art of explanation".
+In short, the sessions are dedicated to the "art of explanation" (see more on [How to host a session?](howto.md)).
 Both hosts and participants can get academic [rewards](rewards.md).

 Do you want to be a host?
 Just bring favourite topic/book/game?
 If you are looking for ideas, please check these tentative [topics.](topics.md)